nikserg/wan-video-runpod-serverless/README.md

 ## License

-Apache 2.0 License - see [WAN 2.2 repository](https://github.com/Wan-Video/Wan2.2) for model license details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

+**Model Licenses:**
+- WAN 2.2 models: Apache 2.0 License
+- See individual model repositories on Hugging Face for specific licensing terms

 ## Contributing